How to Create a Property Management Marketing Budget

 Published October 28, 2019.
 Updated September 21, 2023.

 In property management, you sometimes need to spend money to make money.
-How can you be sure you're doing so effectively?
+So, how can you be sure you're doing so effectively?

-There is a road map that you should follow when creating a marketing budget, with four major milestones or steps along this path.
+Property managers should follow a roadmap when creating a marketing budget, with four major milestones or steps along this path.

 First, you want to evaluate marketing strategies and the client acquisition costs associated with each of those strategies.
 This process will let you understand the costs of acquiring clients through different marketing strategies and give you a more precise "cost per client" rate.

 When you understand how much growth will cost you on a per-client basis, you can now determine your growth goals.

 How many new clients do you think you can handle?

 Are those goals sustainable, realistic, and achievable?

 While setting goals for your business, you can establish a marketing budget based on what you can afford.